kenn0727/Group6_Microsims/README.md

 ```
 The python script will update the docs/index.md, adding the MySim to the gallery (index.md) page.

+---

-### index.md format:
+## Requested index.md format:

 Please include a generation prompt in your index.md.
 If multiple variations of a prompt were used, paraphrase into one.
+While this format is subject to change, the standarization of it eases the use automation to implement later changes.

 ````
 ## Prompt